surfsoft/3d-printing/coffee-pod-box-rack/README.md

 This is a three part item.
 The front of the rack contains small lugs separating the box spaces.
 The rear of the rack is identical to the front except for the lugs.
 The bottom runs from front to back, providing support for the boxes as they are slid in and out.
+Glue the parts together with thin cyanoacrylate.

-The prototype is stuck to the underside of a cabinet with double sided foam, but you could add screw holes into the top of each frame instead.
+The prototype is stuck to the underside of a cabinet with double-sided foam, but you could add screw holes into the top of each frame instead.

 This item was printed in PETG using a 0.5mm hot end and 0.25mm layers at 240/95 degrees on a Creality Ender 5 Plus.